Appendix 8 – Procedures Relating to Academic Malpractice: 2021-22

 The University regards any form of unfair means in an attempt to enhance performance as a serious academic offence that may constitute grounds for exclusion, this includes but is not limited to plagiarism, collusion, falsifying data and impersonation – Appendix 8 sets out the University’s procedures for the management of such academic malpractice.

-- It is the responsibility of the student to take reasonable precautions to guard against unauthorised access by others to his/her work, both before and after assessment.
+- It is the responsibility of the student to take reasonable precautions to guard against unauthorised access by others to their work, both before and after assessment.

 - The University does not distinguish between intentional and unintentional plagiarism, meaning between deliberate copying and those who simply do not understand the referencing and bibliographic systems that students are required to follow.